Sage, Garden Sage, Salvia officinalis

 Sage is a native plant to the Mediterranean and North Africa.
-Sage is a hardy perennial with many different varieties.
-Salvia comes from the Latin verb of “salvere” which means “to save”.
-Through out history sage has come to the rescue of many.
+It is a hardy perennial with soft, ovate, resinous, pastel green leaves.
+Salvia comes from the Latin verb of “salvere” which means “to save” and has been used as a panacea throughout history.

 Avoid sage if you are breastfeeding.
 It is known to decrease milk flow.
 However if there are breast infections such as mastitis or you are weaning a child, sage will help decrease or stop milk production.